aisha-x/THM/Rooms/Cyber Security 101/SQLMap: The Basics.md

 So the database just shrugs and lets them in.
 The `--` tells the database to ignore the rest, bypassing the real password check.

-**Lesson Learned:** Clean up your input fields, or you might just hand out the keys to the kingdom, courtesy of SQL Injection!

 **Question: Which boolean operator checks if at least one side of the operator is true for the condition to be true?**